-- When think of a catapult, the shape and functionality of the Mangonel typically comes to mind.
+- When thinking of a catapult, the shape and functionality of the Mangonel typically come to mind.
 The Mangonel uses a long arm that is pulled back under tension, then quickly released, hurling stones and other objects at the castle or opposing army.

 - The Trebuchet is the largest and most powerful of the catapults.
 It uses a counterweight to quickly propel a short arm that is attached by long ropes to a sling.
 The Trebuchet generates a tremendous amount of power as it whips around the slide, propelling the thrown objects with speed and distance.